cvrabel/fantasyLineup/README.md

 Within the src/ folder you can find two scripts:

-1) setLineup.py - Automatically sets the lineup for teams.
+1) *setLineup.py* - Automatically sets the lineup for teams.
-2) benchStarters.py - Benches players in starting lineup if team will be going over the games played limit.
+2) *benchStarters.py* - Benches players in starting lineup if team will be going over the games played limit.

 Both scripts use the credentials of league manager and the league manager tool to perform their function on each team in the 'teams' environment variable.

-These scripsts are configured to work on AWS Lambda.
+These scripts are configured to work on AWS Lambda.
 I've set triggers to run them at a certain desired time each day.

-At some point down the road I may attempt to clean up the algorithm and make it as efficient as possible.

-[Take a look at this blog post](https://robertorocha.info/setting-up-a-selenium-web-scraper-on-aws-lambda-with-python/) for how to set up selenium to run on AWS Lambda.
-This was quite painful to figure out, and this helped me get it done.

 ##### Notes
 The way the lineup is set is definitely not the most efficient way, but gets the job done for now.
-(I'm not 100% sure all corner cases have been handled at the moment)
+(I'm not 100% sure all corner cases have been handled at the moment).
+At some point down the road I may attempt to clean up the algorithm and make it cleaner/more efficient.

+Currently in my leagues with 12 teams, both scripts take around 3-5 minutes each to complete all teams.
+On AWS Lambda I've allocated 2048 mb of memory for the functions.

 ### One missing file in the repo!
 From the blog post you can see that I am missing one file in my repo: docker-compose.yml
-This is needed to test the lambda locally, amd wasn't included due to my login credentials being there.
+This is needed to test the lambda locally, and wasn't included due to my login credentials being there.
 Here is how mine looks:
 ```
 version: '3'